RTEMS/rtems-docs/README.txt

 Host Setup
 ----------

-For HTML output a Sphinx and a full Latex (texlive) installation is necessary.
-Sphinx uses Latex to produce images of mathematical formulas for the HTML output.
-Building a Single HTML page requires the 'inliner' tool.
+HTML builds directly with Sphinx, PDF requires a full Latex (texlive) install, and building a Single HTML page requires the 'inliner' tool.
 The sphinxcontrib-bibtex extension is mandatory.

 Please add your host as you set it up.